Doctorate of Nursing Practice (DNP)

 Post-Master’s Degree (DNP)

 This 29-credit curriculum is designed for those who already hold an FNP certification and are ready to enter doctoral classes.
-The full-time curriculum is designed to be completed over the course of two years of full-time study.
+The full-time curriculum is designed to be completed over the course of two years.
+The program is low-residency, allowing you to maximize your time as a student and a busy professional.
+For both programs, the majority of the coursework can be completed asynchronously online, with occasional in-person sessions scheduled around your availability.
+All FNP coursework requires on-campus attendance once a week (Mondays).
+As you approach and complete your DNP projects, more on-campus meetings are required.

 FNP to DNP Pathway